 The team had 180 kg of explosives, a cracking amount to destroy enemy equipment.
 After loading up, the Chinooks flew them directly to the site where they jumped out and ran to the road where their target lay.

 To keep the noise to a minimum the helicopter pilots disengaged the rotors.
-This would reduce the sound enough so they could keep the engines running if they came under attack and had to piss off out of there quick time.
+This would reduce the sound enough so they could keep the engines running.
+If they came under attack and had to move fast it would help.

 The Coalition bombardment of Baghdad had started by the time they arrived.
 The explosions and rumbles of the barrage filled the night air.
-Sadaam’s military establishments, one by one, were reduced to rubble by the bombers.
+Sadaam’s military establishments, one by one, were reduced to rubble by the bombs.

 The SBS team started to dig down after they had located the communications cables.
 They nicked some of it so that experts could examine it back at home.
-Under the cover of darkness, the men planted explosives all around the area exposed by digging.
+Under the cover of darkness, the men planted explosives all around the area exposed by their digging.

-After planting it they cleared the area, they didn’t want to go up with it and detonated the charges, the explosives blowing up and destroying a 36-metre section of the cables.
-It was back to two tin cans and a piece of string for the enemy in the area for a while after this mission.
+After planting it they cleared the area – they didn’t want to go up with it – and detonated the charges.
+The explosives blew up and destroyed a 36-metre section of the cables.
+It was back to two tin cans and a piece of string for the enemy in the area after this mission.

-They fucked off in the Chinooks enjoying the fireworks display going on down the road.
+They fucked off in the Chinooks enjoying the fireworks display going on below them.
 The men completed the whole mission from start to finish inside 90 mins.
 That’s a hoofin’ achievement.
-It was a total success, destroying the comms cables and getting out of there without a single casualty.
+It was a total success, destroying the comms cables and getting out without a single casualty.
 The SBS had come a long way since their creation.

 The Americans sent their congratulations, which was a nice change of heart.
-I believe that General Normal Schwarzkopf wasn’t too keen on using the UK Special Forces at first.
+General Normal Schwarzkopf wasn’t too keen on using the UK Special Forces at first.
 Stormin’ Norman was chuffed to bits after this mission, along with General Colin Powell who sent congratulations to London.